 I am a EU citizen.
 I could have scanned my passport, however, as there were no lines I chose to present my passport to a border official.

-Friends visiting from the States have not reported any hold ups at immigration — but, if arriving from outwith the EU it may be a good plan to allow 10/15 minutes for clearance.
+Family and friends visiting from the States have not reported any hold ups at immigration — but, if arriving from outwith the EU it may be a good plan to allow a minimum 10/15 minutes for clearance.

 I could have taken Metro Line 9 Sur (Gold) and changed at Collblanc to Line 5 (Blue).
 This journey costs 4,10€ one-way and would have taken about 45 minutes.
 So, I could, in theory, have been home for around 9.35pm — about 12 minutes earlier than using the train and metro combination.
 (If your hotel/apartment accommodation is in Pedralbes or Les Corts you may very well want to consider taking Metro Line 9 Sur (Gold)).